WeblateOrg/weblate/docs/formats.rst

     Since Weblate 2.16 and with translate-toolkit at least 2.2.4 nested structure JSON files are supported as well.

+.. versionchanged:: 2.17

+    Since Weblate 2.17 and with translate-toolkit at least 2.2.5 i18next JSON files with plurals are supported as well.

 JSON is format used mostly for translating applications implemented in Javascript.